hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/040_Implement_Your_Aggregate_Operation.md

 }
 ```

-This object will also have to be serializable, and preferrably with
+This object will also have to be serializable, and preferably with
 Hazelcast's serialization instead of Java's because in a group-by
 operation there's one accumulator per each key and all of them have to
 be sent across the network to be combined and finished.